 Q. Should I keep a copy of the termination letter?

 A. Yes, it’s important to keep a copy for your records.
-This can help protect you in case of any disputes or misunderstandings later.
+This document can help protect you if any disputes or misunderstandings come up later.

 Q. How do I address a termination letter if I’m the manager?

 A. As the manager, address the letter directly to the employee, using their name.
-At the end, sign off with your name, title, and any company information.
+Finally, sign off with your name, title, and any company information.

 Q. Can I send a termination letter via email?

-A. Yes, you can send a termination letter via email, but it’s best practice to provide a printed copy as well to maintain formality.
+A. Yes, you can send a termination letter via email.
+However, it’s best practice to provide a printed copy as well to maintain formality.

 Q. What if the employee has questions after receiving the termination letter?